thor314/uncloak/courses/rust cryptography engineering/course-2023-02-03 Session 10 Notes.md

 This week we'll be shifting to a more mathematical coverage of cryptography.
 For the next 4 weeks, we'll be covering from sections from An Introduction to Mathematical Cryptography.
 This week's coverage is a partial review of chapters 12 and 13 of Cryptography Engineering, with a closer eye to detail.

 If you are inexperienced at reading mathematical texts, some advice.
 Of greatest importance are definitions.
 A thorough student will copy each definition into their notes.
 All the theorems and results follow directly from the definitions!
-Much of the difficulty mathematical development is simply obtaining the correct definitions.
+Much of the difficulty with mathematical development is simply obtaining the correct definitions.

 Second, try to understand the crux of each algorithm, theorem, lemma, and proposition, and summarizing in a sentence for your reference.
 For instance, the Fundamental Theorem of Arithmetic (1.21, p 27) states that if $n>1 \in \mathbb Z$, then $n$ may be factored into the product of primes.
 That is, for all $n>1\in \mathbb Z$, there exists a unique factorization $\{p_i\}, \{e_i\}$ such that:
 $$n = \prod_i p_i^{e_i}$$